zooniverse/front-end-monorepo/packages/lib-classifier/src/components/Classifier/components/SubjectViewer/components/Ztm2025GeoMapViewer/README.md

 - Our code sometimes uses the term GeoMap instead of Map to differentiate it from a JavaScript Map object.

-2025.08.15: ❗️⚠️☠️ the OpenLayers import kills `yarn build`... on the _app-project_ project.
+2025.08.15: ❗️⚠️☠️ the OpenLayers & Leaflet imports kill `yarn build` on the _app-project_ package.
 This means this PR breaks `yarn bootstrap` 😬
 - Error message when running `cd packages/app-project ; yarn build` is `Module not found: ESM packages (ol/Map.js) need to be imported.
 Use 'import' to reference the package instead. https://nextjs.org/docs/messages/import-esm-externals`
-- `yarn build` and `yarn dev` both work fine in lib-classifier, and we are using imports.
+- `yarn build` and `yarn dev` both work fine in lib-classifier.
-- This makes me think that app-project is using the CommonJS version of lib-classifier.
+- UPDATE: after some trial and error, it appears that the CSS imports, i.e.
+  `import 'ol/ol.css'` and `import 'leaflet/dist/leaflet.css'`, were the reasons that app-project threw a fit. app-project's `yarn build` seems to work once those CSS import lines were commented out, but this 'solution' does mean we'd need to find another way of getting those CSS styles into the FEM page.

 ## Dev Notes